 Finally, we empathize with Patent Owner that scientists toiled in the field; but in patent law, labor-intensive and time-consuming efforts do not necessarily translate into non-obviousness.
 See PO Resp.
-49. Instead, when there is a design need and "a finite number of identified, predictable solutions," an ordinary artisan would pursue the known options.
+48. Instead, when there is a design need and "a finite number of identified, predictable solutions," an ordinary artisan would pursue the known options.
 KSR, 550 U.S. at 421.
 "If this leads to the anticipated success, it is likely the product not of innovation but of ordinary skill and common sense."
 Id.
-Claim 63

-Claim 63 recites a humanized antibody "which lacks immunogenicity compared to a non-human parent antibody upon repeated administration to a human patient."
+Claim 63 human patient."
 As explained above, this claim refers to a humanized antibody having reduced immunogenicity in a human patient as compared to its non-humanized parent antibody.

-Petitioner contends that "lack[ing] immunogenicity" merely states the intended result of the claimed composition, and thus, is not a limitation.
+Claim 63 recites a humanized antibody "which lacks immunogenicity compared to a non-human parent antibody upon repeated administration to a

+Petitioner contends that generating a humanized antibody that lacks immunogenicity "is the goal of all monoclonal antibody humanization projects, including that of Queen 1989."
 Pet.
-37. In addition, Petitioner argues that generating a humanized antibody that lacks immunogenicity "is the goal of all monoclonal antibody humanization projects, including that of Queen 1989."
-Id. at 38 (citing Ex.
-1003 ¶ 265-266).
-Dr. Riechmann points out that the "functional recitation" of lacking immunogenicity "is the only difference to the language between claims 1 and 63."
+41 (citing Ex.
+1503 ¶¶ 273-274).
+Dr. Foote points out that the "functional recitation" of lacking immunogenicity "is the only difference to the language between claims 1 and 63."
 Ex.
-1003 ¶ 265.
-According to Dr. Riechmann, "claims 1 and 63 recite the same structural limitations, including the substituted amino acid residue.
+1503 ¶ 273.
+According to Dr. Foote, "claims 1 and 63 recite the same structural limitations, including the substituted amino acid residue.
 Thus, in the absence of any other difference in structural elements, antibodies that have the same structural limitations will also have the same functional effect," in this case "lack[ing] immunogenicity."
-Id.; see also id. ¶ 152 (testifying that the humanized antibodies of claims 1, 29, and 63 "would necessarily have the same function" of lacking immunogenicity because they have "identical structure").
-Thus, Dr. Riechmann concludes that claims 1 and 63 would have been obvious for the same reasons.
-Id. ¶ 266.
+Id.; see also id. ¶ 163 (testifying that the humanized antibodies of claims 1, 29, and 63 "would necessarily have the same function" of lacking immunogenicity because they have "identical structure").
+Thus, Dr. Foote concludes that claims 1 and 63 would have been obvious for the same reasons.
+Id. ¶ 274.

-Patent Owner argues Petitioner has cited "no data showing that an antibody produced according to Queen-1989... 'lacks immunogenicity,' as required by claim 63."
+Patent Owner argues Petitioner has cited "no data showing that an antibody produced according to Queen-1989 . . . 'lacks immunogenicity,' as required by claim 63."
 PO Resp.
-60. Patent Owner points to Queen 1989 for stating that "[1]he extent to which humanization eliminates immunogenicity will need to be addressed in clinical trials."
+60. Patent Owner points to Queen 1989 for stating that "[t]he extent to which humanization eliminates immunogenicity will need to be addressed in clinical trials."
 Id. at 61 (citing Ex.
-1034, 5).
-According to Patent Owner, Dr. Riechmann admitted (1) "he 'would expect some immune response to any antibody given to a human,' including a humanized antibody;" and (2) absent testing, "[y]ou cannot predict the immune response of any antibody when given to a patient."
+1534, 7).
+According to Patent Owner, Dr. Foote admitted (1) "any humanized antibody can provoke an immunogenic response-just like the parent non-human antibody-because the humanized antibody contains non-human CDRs;" and (2) absent testing, "you can't tell" whether a given patient will have an immune response to a particular humanized antibody.
 Id. at 60-61 (citing Ex.
-2039, 242:3-20, 243:13-244:5).
-"Given that it was unpredictable whether any humanized antibody," Patent Owner contends, "the aspirational statement in the Queen references that the authors hoped to address the problem of immunogenicity does not make it obvious how to achieve that result."
+2039, 180:7-10, 181:16-23).
+"Given that it was unpredictable whether any humanized antibody would be any less immunogenic than its non-human parent antibody," Patent Owner contends, "the aspirational statement in the Queen references that the authors hoped to address the problem of immunogenicity does not make it obvious how to achieve that result."
 Id. at 61 (citing Ex.
-2041¶ 202).
+2041 ¶ 205).